Gustavianum

-Gustavianum is the oldest standing building of Uppsala University.
+Gustavianum is the oldest standing building at Uppsala University.
 It was built between 1622 and 1625, and was used as the main building of the university between 1778 and 1887.
 Since 1997, it has been used as the university's museum.

 History

-During the 16th century, Uppsala University was in decline, and by the latter part of the century tutoring had stopped almost entirely.
+During the 16th century, Uppsala University was in decline, and by the latter part of the century, teaching had stopped almost entirely.
 During Uppsala Synod in 1593, however, there was an official decision to re-open the university.
 Due to the increasing number of students, the medieval university building Academia Carolina was no longer able to house the entire university; therefore, a second university structure became necessary.

 Gustavianum was built between 1622 and 1625.
 The name Gustavianum comes from Gustavus Adolphus, who in the 1620s donated money for its construction.
 The building was designed by the Dutch architect Caspar van Panten and contained lecture halls, printing halls and housing for gifted students without means.
 In 1662, the professor of medicine and polymath, Olaus Rudbeck, significantly expanded the building by adding another floor, as well as constructing the theatrum anatomicum within a large cupola on its roof.
 The anatomical theatre is today the second-oldest remaining anatomical theatre in the world.

 The anatomical theatre was used until the 1750s, when more modern anatomical facilities were inaugurated in the neighbouring building, Konsistoriehuset.
 The cupola was instead used as the University Library until the construction of the current library Carolina Rediviva in 1841.
 The cupola was later used as a zoological museum.
 In 1955, the anatomical theatre was restored according Olaus Rudbeck's original design.

 During the 18th century, the building was renovated by the architect Carl Hårleman.
 After the demolition of Academia Carolina in 1778, Gustavianum became the main building of the university.
 It maintained this function until 1887, when University Hall was inaugurated.
 Teaching from the institutions of architecture, antiquity and Egyptology continued in the building until 1997, when it was rebuilt into a museum.